Living Large: Exterior Inspires Interior At 35 Hudson Yards

 There are elements of nature echoed in the kitchen, too, with a soothing palette and natural materials.

-“The cabinets are made out of eucalyptus,” Ingrau said.
+“The cabinets are made out of eucalyptus,” Ingrao said.
 “It was a very rare material to use for a kitchen.”

 There’s a stainless steel interior throughout the fridge, and the oven has an ingenious opening.